-The colour of water or of the sea these stones are loved for their associations with the coolness and cleanliness of pure water.
-Blue/green stones are said to promote feelings of tranquility and help with meditation as well as inspiring creativity in the wearer.
+Having the hue of water or of the sea, these stones are loved for their associations with the coolness and cleanliness of pure water.
+Blue/green stones are said to promote feelings of tranquility and help with meditation, as well as inspiring creativity in the wearer.

 Beryl, Kunzite, Sapphire, Rubellite Garnet, Pink Jasper, Tourmaline, Rose Quartz, Topaz, Pink Pearls, Strawberry Quartz, Champagne Quartz.

-Pink has many of the same qualities as red, only as you would expect, they are gentler and more muted.
+Pink has many of the same qualities as red, only as you would expect but pinks are gentler and more muted.
 Said to help with feelings of anger and isolation.
 Pink represents friendship, love and trust.

 Diamond, Sapphire, Opal, Moonstone, Topaz, Pearls, Beryl, Zircon

 White and clear stones represent purity and truth and are often used as protective stones.
-Associated with the moon and femininity they are often given to celebrate loving landmarks in peoples lives such as engagements, weddings and anniversaries.
+Because they are associated with the moon and femininity they are often given to celebrate loving landmarks in peoples lives such as engagements, weddings and anniversaries.